PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_rpios.md

 #### rc.local

-In this section we will configure the auto-start script in rc.local.
+In this section we will configure the auto-start script in **rc.local**.

 ```sh
 sudo nano /etc/rc.local
 ```

-Append below context to the file above `exit 0`:
+Append below content to the file above `exit 0`:

 ```sh
 echo "25" > /sys/class/gpio/export